revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

 > `rename` command and `alter` both have similar working when renaming a table name in SQL except for the syntax.
-The only difference between both of them are that `rename` cannot be used to rename temporary table, whereas `alter` command can rename a temporary table in SQL.
+The only difference between both is that `rename` cannot be used to rename the temporary table, whereas `alter` command can rename a temporary table in SQL.

 </details>